petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/managing-and-organizing-clarity-users.md

 The image above illustrates three user groups used by Clarity, represented by dotted lines.
 Each user group is assigned the necessary roles and permissions required to perform their daily tasks.
 Marketing content manager, Clara Murphy, belongs to two of these teams.
 Consequently, she inherits all the roles associated with both user groups.
 Italicized roles in the image indicate those assigned to specific users, while non-italicized roles are assigned to user groups.

-Let’s walk through an example of custom role creation for user groups.
+Let’s walk through an example of creating a custom role and applying it to a user group.

 !!! note
     The Clarity users that came with the sample Clarity site are already assigned to user groups.
 If you do not have the sample Clarity site, create the user groups above and assign the users to them.
 See our documentation about [user groups](https://learn.liferay.com/w/dxp/users-and-permissions/user-groups).